Wild blank Senators 2-0 for 1st win of the season - WHIZ News

 Victor Rask and Zach Parise scored third-period goals for the Wild (1-4-0).

-Stalock, in his first start of the season, earned his sixth career shutout.
+“We needed to get into that win column and fortunately we did (Monday), Parise said.
+“We know we’ve got a tough game Tuesday against Toronto, but there is a sense of relief that we won a game.”

+The Senators, playing the finale of a four-game homestand, dropped to 1-4-0.

-Craig Anderson stopped 33 shots for the Senators (1-4-0), who wrapped up a four-game homestand with a 1-3-0 record.
+Craig Anderson stopped 33 shots for the Senators, who left for a three-game road trip following the game.

+Ottawa has yet to score on the power play this season and is 0 for 17 overall.

+“Last game we had some chances,” Senators coach D.J.
+Smith said. “(Monday) we might have had one good power play I thought.
+Just not enough chances going toward the net.
+I didn’t think we worked hard enough to get pucks back and to stay on pucks and that’s something that has to change.”

+The Senators were coming off a 4-2 victory over the Tampa Bay Lightning on Saturday night and had hoped to build off that momentum.

+“We did get some confidence from the other night,” Anderson said.
+“Coming in I thought we were playing the right way.
+We had some golden opportunities and just weren’t able to capitalize.”

-After two scoreless periods, the Wild opened the scoring midway through the third.
+Monday’s game lacked flow from the start and the teams were scoreless through two periods until the Wild broke the stalemate midway through the third.
 Rask had a great takeaway on Jean-Gabriel Pageau and then beat Anderson short-side.

+“I was just hoping for that first break,” Boudreau said.
+“I thought that either team got that first goal that with our records they would have dug in and it would have been tough to beat so I’m glad it was us.”

 Parise added an empty-net goal to seal the win after the Senators failed to take advantage of their fifth power play late in the game.